Prayer Is What We Need!

 - How can I have my prayers answered by God?

 - How should a Christian respond to unanswered prayers?

 - What are some hindrances to a healthy prayer life?

 - What is prayer?

-What Happens When You Pray?
+When You Pray?

-- When you pray it is actually an act of worship and also an act of obedience.
+- When you pray, it is an act of worship and also an act of obedience.
 It says in 1 Thessalonians 5:16-18: “Be joyful always; pray continually; give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”
 We ought to make prayer a regular habit and do it daily.

 Helpful Scriptures About Prayer

 - Jeremiah 33:3